SharkMonkeyApps/WonderCalc/README.md

 A calculator that is wondrous

-This iOS app is built in SwiftUI.
-It has a calculator that allows you to view previous calculations and make updates to eliminate typos.
+This iOS app is built in SwiftUI and uses Combine.
+It has a standard calculator with copy and paste buttons, does unit conversions, and calculates payment and interest for loans.

 ## Setup